GitHub Copilot and Cursor serve different developer mindsets, not just different feature checklists.

-I use both tools regularly, and they represent genuinely different philosophies.
-GitHub Copilot takes the plugin approach: install it in VS Code, JetBrains, or Neovim and get inline AI suggestions without changing your workflow.
+Copilot follows the plugin model: install it in your existing IDE and get AI suggestions without changing your workflow.

 Dimension GitHub CopilotCursor